Grounded-DI/deterministic-intelligence/5_AI_Models_Failed_Toy_Rocket_Test_But_DI_Got_It_Right.md .md

 # 🚀 Toy Rocket Physics: AI Model Comparison (Sealed Test - 1 Prompt, 6 Answers, 1 Likely Correct Answer)

 Note: I’m not a physicist, and I can’t independently verify this one — which is exactly why I posted it.
 If the system is truly deterministic, it should hold up to scrutiny even when I can’t confirm it myself.
-Either way, this post shows that 1 prompt led to 6 answers across various playforms.
+Additionally, this post shows that 1 tough math / physics prompt led to 6 answers across various platforms.

 **Author:** Grounded DI
 **Filed Under:** Entropy Drift Detection | 1